cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 small individual contributions towards funding public goods replacements for kickstarter, patreon, etc.

+#### Architectural decentralisation of data feeds

+When no better oracle option is available.

 ### The polycentric alternative

 Why pluralism & compatible interfaces are better.